-The Residence Life Office or RLO is located on the first floor of Keefer Hall.
-Typically, a staff member is in the office between the hours of 8:30am until 5:00pm Monday through Thursday and from 8:30am until 2:30pm on Fridays.
+Between 8:30am and 5:00pm Monday through Thursday and from 8:30am until 2:30pm on Fridays students can direct residence life concerns to the Director of Student Affairs and Residence Life.
+The Director of Student Affairs and Residence Life can be reached at 310-476-1586.
 When a staff member is not in the office during office hours, a staff member may be reached by calling 310-980-9001.
 Please note that this number does not accept text messages.
 The RA-on-Call may also be contacted during non-office hours in cases of emergency.
 In addition, security personnel are present nightly from 10:00pm until 6:00am.